objectionary/eo/README.md

 one after another:

   * **Parsing**.
-    It's done by the `org.eolang.parser.Syntax` class in the `eo-parser` module.
+    It's done by the `org.Syntax` class in the `eo-parser` module.
 It takes the source code in a plain text format and parses into an XML document, using [ANTLR4](https://www.antlr.org/) and [Xembly](https://www.xembly.org).
     The output of the parser you can find in the `target/eo/parse` directory.